Monetary Policy Disconnect

 Date Written: September 4, 2020

-We analyze and quantify how two forms of segmentation lead to the monetary policy disconnect.
-To do this, we study the monetary policy transmission through the main short-term funding market, the repurchase agreement (repo) market.
-First, the lending rates of banks with access to the central bank's deposit facility are less responsive to the monetary policy target rate.
-Second, rates of repos secured by assets eligible for Quantitative Easing programs diverge more from the target rate.
-We also find that both forms of segmentation add to one another, suggesting an amplifying effect in weakening monetary policy transmission.
+Although designed to support monetary policy, two crucial aspects of the central bank framework can disconnect the monetary policy transmission: banks’ access to central bank deposits and Quantitative Easing (QE).
+We show how both hinder the monetary policy transmission through the main short-term funding market, the repurchase agreement (repo) market.
+First, lending rates of banks with access to the deposit facility are less responsive to the monetary policy rate.
+Second, repo rates secured by assets eligible for QE programs are more disconnected from the policy rate.
+Both effects create rate dispersion and add to one another in weakening the monetary policy transmission.

-Keywords: Interest rate pass-through, monetary policy, Market segmentation, short-term interest rates, repo
+Keywords: Interest rate pass-through, Monetary Policy, disconnect, short-term interest rates, repo

 JEL Classification: E40, E43, E50, E52, E58, G18